A Senior Engineer’s Guide to the System Design Interview (Part 1)#

 Notes#

 You have to show your interviewer that you: a.
 Understand the fundamentals of a system (end to end). b.
-Should be able to name and explain at a high level each part of the system. c.
-Describe the tradeoffs you make. d.
+Name and explain each part of the system at a high level. c.
+Describe the tradeoffs. d.
 Find a solution.

 High signals: a.
 A broad, base-level understanding of system design fundamentals. b.
 Back-and-forth about problem constraints and parameters. c.
 Well-reasoned, qualified decisions based on engineering trade-offs. d.
 A holistic view of a system and its users.